fauzaanu/assisted-django/README.md

 Rightnow through simply prompting I could not get the responses to remove the markdown code comments, so you would have to manually remove them.

+This repo already has django and everything in the requirements.txt file, so you can just clone this repo and test it